Transition-based versus State-based Reward Functions for MDPs with Value-at-Risk: INTRODUCTION

-However, the expectation optimality criteria are not sufficient for many risk-averse problems, where the risk concerns arise not only mathematically but also psychologically.
+However, the objectives involving expectation are not sufficient for many risk-averse problems, where the risk concerns arise not only mathematically but also psychologically.
 A classic example in psychology is the ``St. Petersburg Paradox,'' which refers to a lottery with an infinite expected reward, but people only prefer to pay a small amount to play.
 This problem is thoroughly studied in utility theory, and a recent study brought this idea to reinforcement learning \cite{Prashanth2015}.
-A more mathematical example would be autonomous vehicles, in which a sufficient safety factor is more important than a highly expected performance.
-In general, when high reliability is concerned, the criterion should be formulated as probability instead of expectation.
+A more mathematical example would be autonomous vehicles, in which a sufficient safety factor is more important than the optimal expectation.
+In general, when high reliability is concerned, the objective should be formulated as probability instead of expectation.

-Two risk criterion classes have been widely examined in recent years.
+Two risk-sensitive objective classes have been widely examined in recent years.
 One is the coherent risk measure \cite{Artzner1998a}, which has a set of intuitively reasonable properties (convexity, for example).
 A thorough study in coherent risk optimization can be found in \cite{Ruszczynski2006a}.
-The other important class is the mean-variance measure \cite{D.J.White1988a,doi:10.1287/opre.42.1.175,Mannor2011a}, in which the expected return is maximized for a given risk level (variance).
+The other important class is the mean-variance measure \cite{D.J.White1988a,doi:10.1287/opre.42.1.175,Mannor2011a}, in which the expected return is maximized with a given risk level (variance).
 It is also known as modern portfolio theory.

-This paper studies value-at-risk (VaR), which originated from finance.
+Value-at-Risk (VaR) originates from finance.
 For a given portfolio (an MDP with a policy), a loss threshold (target level), and a time-horizon, VaR concerns the probability that the loss on the portfolio exceeds the threshold over the time horizon.
 VaR is hard to deal with since it is not a coherent risk measure \cite{Riedel2004}.

-When the criterion concerns the whole distribution instead of the expectation only, the simplification of the reward function will affect the optimal value.
-For example, the reward function $r':S \times A \rightarrow \mathbb{R}$ (SA-function) is widely used in many studies on MDP, and it is fine as long as the optimality criterion is presented as an expectation.
-However, when risk is involved, and the original reward function is $r:S \times A \times S \rightarrow \mathbb{R}$ (SAS-function), the simplification will lead to a non-optimal policy.